 We all know that tattoos are for life.
 But thanks to advances in technology we are now able to remove tattoos using lasers.
 Our tattoo removal machines are non-invasive.
 They utilise Nd-YAG laser beam operating at 1064nm, and cutting-edge Quality Switched (also known as Q-switched) Nd-YAG laser beam operating at 532nm.
-The Nu Tatouage can additionally be operated by hand or by foot switch.
+The Nu Tatouage can be operated by hand or by foot switch.

 We use state of the art technology and provide a second to none customer care service; something we remain proud of for all the laser products we have on sale.

-Essential Information About Our Tattoo Removal Machine
+Additional Information About Our Tattoo Removal Machines

 Cosmetic tattoos are very different.
 Made using the process of micropigmentation, they are often described as permanent makeup rather than tattoos.
 Cosmetic tattoos include tinted eyebrows as well as permanent eye-and lip liner.
 They tend to be the easiest to remove with the exception of ones made using the ingredients of titanium dioxide and iron oxide.